DeepLabCut/DeepLabCut/_sources/docs/installation.md

   - **CPU?** Great, jump to the next section below!

-  - **GPU?**  If you want to use your own GPU (i.e., a GPU is in your workstation), then you need to be sure you have a CUDA compatible GPU, CUDA, and cuDNN installed.
+  - **NVIDIA GPU?**  If you want to use your own GPU (i.e., a GPU is in your workstation), then you need to be sure you have a CUDA compatible GPU, CUDA, and cuDNN installed.
 Please note, which CUDA you install depends on what version of tensorflow you want to use.
 So, please check "GPU Support" below carefully. **Note, DeepLabCut is up to date with the latest CUDA and tensorflow versions!**

+  - **Apple M1/M2 GPU?** Be sure to install miniconda3, and your GPU will be used by default.

-### Step 2: please use our supplied Anaconda environment
+### Step 2: please use our supplied conda environment

-- **Click [HERE](https://www.mackenziemathislab.org/s/DEEPLABCUT.yaml) to download the conda file!**
-(or you can grab from github: git clone this repo (in the terminal/cmd program, while **in a folder** you wish to place DeepLabCut
+- **Windows/Linux/MacBooks:** git clone this repo (in the terminal/cmd program, while **in a folder** you wish to place DeepLabCut
 To git clone type: ``git clone https://github.com/DeepLabCut/DeepLabCut.git``).
-Note, this can be anywhere, even downloads is fine)
+Note, this can be anywhere, even downloads is fine.)

--  Now, in Terminal (or Anaconda Command Prompt for windows users), go to the folder where you downloaded the file.
+-  Now, in Terminal (or Anaconda Command Prompt for Windows users), go to the DeepLabCut folder.
-For example, if you downloaded it from The CLICK HERE above, it likely went into your downloads folder: ``cd C:\Users\YourUserName\Downloads``

 If you cloned the repo onto your Desktop, the command may look like:

 ``cd C:\Users\YourUserName\Desktop\DeepLabCut\conda-environments``

 To get the location right, a cool trick is to drag the folder and drop it into Terminal.
 Alternatively, you can (on Windows) hold SHIFT and right-click > Copy as path, or (on Mac) right-click and while in the menu press the OPTION key to reveal Copy as Pathname.

-- Now, in the terminal run:
+- Now, in the terminal run (Windows/Linux/MacBook Intel chip):

 ``conda env create -f DEEPLABCUT.yaml``

+- or for Apple M1 / M2 chips:

+``conda env create -f DEEPLABCUT_M1.yaml``

-- You can now use this environment from anywhere on your comptuer (i.e. no need to go back into the conda- folder).
+- You can now use this environment from anywhere on your comptuer (i.e., no need to go back into the conda- folder).
 Just enter your environment by running:
-     - Ubuntu/MacOS: ``source/conda activate nameoftheenv`` (i.e. on your Mac: ``conda activate DEEPLABCUT``)
+     - Ubuntu/MacOS: ``source/conda activate nameoftheenv`` (i.e. on your Mac: ``conda activate DEEPLABCUT`` or ``conda activate DEEPLABCUT_M1``)
      - Windows: ``activate nameoftheenv`` (i.e. ``activate DEEPLABCUT``)

-Now you should see (`nameofenv`) on the left of your terminal screen, i.e. ``(DEEPLABCUT) YourName-MacBook...``
+Now you should see (`nameofenv`) on the left of your terminal screen, i.e. ``(DEEPLABCUT_M1) YourName-MacBook...``
 NOTE: no need to run pip install deeplabcut, as it is already installed!!! :)

 **Great, that's it!
 DeepLabCut is installed!**